The Seattle SuperSonics are still alive -- in a way.

 Shawn Kemp's Cannabis Shop

 On Friday, Oct.
-30 2020, Seattle celebrated the opening of Shawn Kemp's Cannabis.
+30, 2020, the former power forward celebrated the opening of Shawn Kemp's Cannabis, Seattle's first black-owned dispensary.
 The store is filled with memorabilia that would make any Sonics fan nostalgic.
-Pictures of Kemp's booming dunks line the wall in addition to Sonics-themed art.
-Outside, there's a 30-by-80 foot mural depicting Kemp's playing days in Seattle commissioned by local muralist Jeff Jacobson.
+Pictures of Kemp's booming dunks line the wall in addition to Sonics-themed art keep customers occupied while their recreational cannabis or medical marijuana order is fulfilled.
+Outside, there's a 30-by-80-foot mural depicting Kemp's playing days in Seattle commissioned by local muralist Jeff Jacobson.

-With the store's opening, Kemp became Seattle's first black dispensary owner.
+With the store's opening, Mr. Kemp became Seattle's first black dispensary owner, another big win for the Black community, promoting social equity in the Queen Anne neighborhood.
 He partnered with cannabis industry veterans Matt Schoenlein and Ramsey Hamide -- two co-founders of Main Street Marijuana -- to bring the project to fruition.
 Main Street's three shops have exceeded $150 million in sales since 2014.
 This is Kemp's first time dipping his toes in the cannabis business.

 "I want to provide nothing short of the best selection, customer experience and prices in Seattle," Kemp said.
 "I have incredible partners in Matt Schoenlein and Ramsey Hamide to make sure we deliver on that promise to our customers, who are our top priority."

 This is the former Sonics star's latest business venture in Washington state's largest city.